FHanus/ESP-IDF-Notes/README.md

 # ESP IDF in C++
 This repository summarizes notes and code for setting up ESP-IDF and programming using C++.
+This guide is aimed at ESP32s3 but most of the code and settings should be transferable.

+# Contains

+- IDF-Setup: focuses on the steps neccesary to setup the ESP-IDF on your desktop

 # Sources